nginx/unit-docs/source/howto/index.rst

 - :doc:`samples`: Reuse sample app configurations for all languages supported by Unit.

+- :doc:`security`: Recommendations and considerations for hardening Unit.

 - :doc:`walkthrough`: Follow an end-to-end guide to application configuration in Unit.